awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-import.md

 Tab – `[TAB]`
 To save space, you can import compressed CSV files\.

 Data Wrangler gives you the ability to either import the entire dataset or sample a portion of it\.
-It provides the following sampling options:
+For Amazon S3, it provides the following sampling options:
 + None – Import the entire dataset\.
 + First K – Sample the first K rows of the dataset, where K is an integer that you specify\.
 + Randomized – Takes a random sample of a size that you specify\.
++ Stratified – Takes a stratified random sample\.
+A stratified sample preserves the ratio of values in a column\.

 After you've imported your data, you can also use the sampling transformer to take one or more samples from your entire dataset\.
 For more information about the sampling transformer, see [Sampling](data-wrangler-transform.md#data-wrangler-transform-sampling)\.